aokiyusuke/BeatSaberModsKoharuPack/README.md

 Some mods have been modified or reworked for newer versions as needed.

 Here's an important announcement.
+* You must be aware that it is not safe to install DLLs obtained from internet directly, since they might have spyware or virus.
+If you are unsure about this, use BeatMods or ModAssistance.
+The advantage of using the Koharu Pack is that multiple MODs can be installed at once and you can use them slightly before they are officially released.
 * All mods included in this pack are not official.
 Once BeatMods(https://beatmods.com/#/mods) or ModAssistance(https://github.com/Assistant/ModAssistant/releases) starts to handle these releases, I recommend you use them instead of this pack.
 * None of them have been fully tested yet.
 * There is no warranty.
 Use of this pack is at your own risk.